Branch and Price for Submodular Bin Packing: Conclusion

 \section{Conclusion}

-In this paper, we propose a DW decomposition approach for solving SMBPs and develop exact branch-and-price algorithms.
-In our computational study, the branch-and-price algorithm is a promising method, since it can solve more instances than \texttt{CPLEX}.

 We develop a PWL-B$\&$C algorithm for solving pricing submodular knapsack problems.
-The PWL-B$\&$C algorithm is more efficient than \texttt{CPLEX} for the pricing submodular knapsack problems.
+The PWL-B$\&$C algorithm is more efficient than the conventional LP-B$\&$C algorithm implemented in \texttt{CPLEX} for the pricing submodular knapsack problems.
 The PWL-B$\&$C algorithm can also be extended to solve the multiple submodular knapsack problems.
-For general MINLP problems, if a nonlinear constraint can be reformulated into a linear part and a univariate concave part, then the univariate concave part can be convexified by the PWL relaxation.
+In general MINLP problems, if a nonlinear constraint can be reformulated into a linear part and a univariate concave part, then the univariate concave part can be convexified by PWL relaxation.

-Our hybrid pricing strategy is applicable to the column generation procedure, where the master problems are in set cover formulations, as long as there are fast pricing heuristics.
-This pricing strategy is useful for large instances.
-As a future study, we can apply this strategy to solve the DW decomposition of the capacitied vehicle routing problem, for which the pricing problem is difficult.
+Our hybrid pricing strategy applies to the column generation procedure, where the master problems are in set cover formulations, as long as there are fast pricing heuristics.
+This pricing strategy is helpful for large instances.
+As a future study, we can apply this strategy to solve the DW decomposition of the capacitated vehicle routing problem, for which the pricing problem is complex.

-We compare the equidistant and non-equidistant breakpoints for the PWL-B$\&$C algorithm, and the non-equidistant breakpoints can speed up the PWL-B$\&$C algorithm given a suitable partition.
-The future study can investigate a more accurate partition than the one created by the``warm-up" phase of the PWL-B$\&$C algorithm.
+The primary efforts of this paper are solving pricing submodular knapsack subproblems with conflicts via PWL relaxations and speeding up column generation via a hybrid pricing strategy.
+There is still much room for improvement in future studies.
+Since the submodular knapsack with conflicts is solved multiple times with different parameters, the information of previous column generation iterations can be leveraged statistically to reduce the search space of pricing subproblems.

+On the other hand, commonly known techniques for branch-and-price algorithms are generally helpful.
+Combining our techniques with other advanced elements from general-purpose framework \cite{pessoa2021solving} could be also useful.
+For example, we can use stabilization techniques to speed up the convergence of the column generation or use cutting planes to tighten the relaxation of the master problem.